 Index.
 Text of the Laws.
 Official Decisions.
 LAW 9 (continued). from behind.
-(International Board, June 8th, 1907.)
+(International Board, June 8th 1907.)
 Referees will be supported in putting down rough play.
 Free Kick.
 LAW 10.
-When a free kick has been awarded, the kicker's opponents shall not approach within ten yards of the ball, until the kick is aken, unless they are standing on their own goal line.
+When a free kick has been awarded, the kicker's opponents shall not approach within ten yards of the ball, until the kick is taken, unless they are stand- ing on their own goal line.
 The ball must at least be rolled over before it shall be considered played, i.e., it must make a complete circuit or travel the distance of its circumference.
 The kicker shall not play the ball a second time until it has been played by another player.
 The kick-off (except as provided by Law 2), and goal-kick shall be free-kicks within the meaning of this Law.
-Players who do not retire to the proper distance when a free kick is taken must be cautioned, and on any repetition be ordered off.
-It is particularly requested of Referees that attempts to delay the taking of a free kick by encroaching should be treated as serious misconduct.
+Players who do not retire to the proper dis- tance when a free kick is taken must be cautioned, and on any repetition be ordered off.
+It is particularly requested of Referees that attempts to delay the taking of a free kick by encroaching should be treated as serious mis- conduct.
 (Council, December, 1910.)
-Free-Kick from which Goal may be Scored.
+Free-Kick rom which Goal may be Scored.
 LAW 11.
-A goal may be scored from a corner kick, or from a free-kick which is awarded because of any infringement of Law 9, but not from any other free-kick.
-5
+A goal may be scored direct from a corner kick, and if a free-kick is awarded because of any infringement of Law 9, a goal may be scored

 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
 It is the Referee's duty to see that all free kicks are taken from the proper place and not allow a free kick to be taken until he has given a signal.
 The usual signal is a whistle.
-The free kick must be taken without delay.
+The free kick must be taken with- out delay.
 Nothing slows a game more than wasting time in taking a free kick.
 It is also unfair to delay bearing in mind that a free kick awarded for breaches of Law 9 may score a goal direct.
 If opponents persist in encroaching act promptly and caution them.
-The kick must not be allowed if the ball is on the move while it is Players must wait for the signal from the Referee before taking the kick-off or free kick.
+The kick must not be allowed if the ball is on the move while it is being taken.
+Players must wait for the signal from the Referee before taking the kick-off or free kick.
 Opponents must not approach within ten yards of the ball until the kick has been taken.
 Players neglecting this instruction are liable to be ordered off the field.
-Special notice should be taken of the fact that a goal may be scored ect, whether the ball touches a yer of either side or not, from Players should remember that a Goal may be scored from a free kick imposed for infringement of Law 9, or from a corner kick.
+Special notice should be taken of the fact that a goal may be scored direct, whether the ball touches a layer of either side or not, from Players should remember that a Goal may be scored from a free kick imposed for infringement of Law 9 or from a corner kick.

 Index.
 Text of the Laws.
 Official Decisions.

 LAW 11 (continued).

-•
+direct from such free kick against the offending side but not from any other free-kick.

-·
+(m.